 - Brevity.
 These conversations should last two minutes or under.

 - Student Voice.
 Invite them to share something non-academic with you about their day or life.
+Here are some great get-to-know-you question prompts.

 - Honesty.
 Model transparency and authenticity by sharing something personal/non-academic with the student.